Thank you for your interest in Medallion Press. Here are a few rules to follow when submitting a manuscript to us for consideration:

 Q. Is Medallion Press seeking interns?

-Q. Does Medallion Press publish children’s books?
+Q. Does Medallion Press publish children’s books or middle grade (MG)?

 Q. Does Medallion Press publish short stories?